 Neely O’Hara: “I have to get up at five o’clock in the morning and SPARKLE, Neely, SPARKLE!”

-Jennifer phones her invisible mother trying to get some comfort, but the woman is only concerned with appearances and the reaction from her friends at Jennifer’s “art films.”
-She also harps on Jennifer for financial aide.
+Jennifer phones her invisible mother trying to get some comfort, but the woman is only concerned with appearances and the reaction from her friends to Jennifer’s “art films.”
+She also harps on Jennifer for financial aid.

 Jennifer out of the three maiden wanderers seems to have the most harrowing ill-fated journey and sinks into a depression, ultimately taking an overdose of “dolls.”

 Jennifer leaves Tony enough money to remain at the sanitarium.
 Neely, who is committed to the same institution to recover from her addictions, sees him there and in one of the more unaffected scenes of the film sings a duet, “Come Live With Me” as Tony becomes cognitive long enough to sing the lyrics weakly but then goes back into his fugue by songs end.
 Oy… I’m getting verklempt again.

 Neely gets out of rehab and tries to reprise her stardom once again, but the monkey on her back won’t let go, and she winds up spiraling headfirst into an abysmal dive of self-pity, dolls, booze, and general orneriness.

 Helen Lawson: ‘They drummed you out of Hollywood, so you come crawling back to Broadway.
 But Broadway doesn’t go for booze and dope.
 Now get out of my way, I’ve got a man waiting for me.’

 Neely O’Hara: “That’s a switch from the fags you’re usually stuck with!

 Helen Lawson: At least I never had to MARRY one!